PWisPeterWang/CMaker/README.md

 ```

 1. a `bench` directory for benchmarking, with pre-configured CMakeLists.txt and a sample benchmark source file.
 2. a `cmake_modules` directory for custom CMake modules.
 It is empty by default.
 You can add your own CMake modules here.
-When calling `cmaker add-library`, the library will be added to this directory.
+When calling `cmaker add-library`, a `FindMyLib.cmake` file related to the library will be created under this directory, containing the common practice of how you can write a `FindXXX.cmake` module as an example (and it works).
 3. a `mylib` directory for the library source files.
 When calling `cmaker new` the library name will be the same as the project name.
 The directoy constains a header file `header.h` with default `GetVersionString` function.
 4. a `src` directory for the library source files.
 It contains a 'library.cpp' file with the implementation of the `GetVersionString` function.
 5. a `thirdparty` directory for third-party libraries.
 It is empty by default.
 You can add your own third-party libraries here.
 When calling `cmaker add-module`, the module will be downloaded through `git submodule add` and added to this directory.
 6. a `unit_test` directory for unit testing, with pre-configured CMakeLists.txt and a sample unit test source file.
-7. a `CMakeLists.txt` file for the project.
-It contains all the common CMake commands for a C/C++ project, such as, `add_library` or `add_executable` (when called with `cmaker new mylib --exe`), `install`, `enable_testing`, `include(CTest)`, etc.
+7. a root `CMakeLists.txt` file for the project.
+It contains all the common CMake commands for a C/C++ project, such as, `add_library` or `add_executable` (when called with `cmaker new mylib --exe`), `install`, `enable_testing`, `include(CTest)`, `include(CPack)`, etc.

-The pre-configured install commands for the new repo will by default install the `mylib` directory to the `${CMAKE_INSTALL_INCLUDEDIR}` as public headers, and the headers located under `src` will be considered as private headers.
+The pre-configured install commands in the root CMakeLists.txt will by default install the `mylib` directory to the `${CMAKE_INSTALL_INCLUDEDIR}` as public headers, and the headers located under `src` will be considered as private headers.
 You can change the install commands in the `CMakeLists.txt` file to achieve more customization.

+Note that by default, the `CMakeLists.txt` file will install the `mylib` directory as a static library.
+If you want to install it as a shared library, you can add the `--shared` option when calling `cmaker new`.

+Also note that by default, the package location will be under the `build/package` directoy after calling `cpack` under the `build` directory, and it will be packed as tarball in Linux and Zip archive in Windows.
+You can change the package location and packaging behavior by modifying the CPack section in the root `CMakeLists.txt` file.

+Another thing to note is that by default, the `header.h` contains your library's version string consisting from `MYLIB_VERSION_MAJOR`, `MYLIB_VERSION_MINOR` and `MYLIB_VERSION_PATCH` ('MYLIB' is the library name).
+The CPack section in the root `CMakeLists.txt` file will automatically set the package version to the version string.
+So that whenever you changes the version of you header, the package name will automatically change as well.

 The pre-configured unit test CMakeLists.txt will scan the `unit_test` directory for any `.cpp` source files and add them as unit test executables.
 It provides a CMake function that simplifies the code needed to add a unit test.
 You can add your own unit test source files to the `unit_test` directory and they will be automatically added to the unit test executables.
 For now, the `add_unit_test` function takes only 1 source file as argument.
 If you want to add more source files in a unit test executable, you would have to modify the `add_unit_test` function by yourself.